By Jorge D. H. Prosperi 2019

 What about all that equipment required per sport.
 Even little leaguers needing specialized shoes, gloves and sun glasses.
 Imagine all the millions of tailgaters not toasting their favorite gladiators by wearing their names and numbers – not to mention bars with massive flat screens showing several contests simultaneously over burgers and pilsners.
 Sports are a monster business and in our blood.

-It’s ironic that Physical Education never seems to get proper attention as to its association with health, nutrition, body fat, life style, daily exercise, flexibility and all of the quality of life benefits.
-It seems that Physical Fitness is somehow lost in the pursuit of “being numero 1.”
+It’s ironic that Physical Education never seems to get proper attention associated with health, nutrition, body fat, obesity, life style, daily exercise, flexibility and all of the quality of life benefits.
+It seems that Physical Fitness is somehow lost in the pursuit of “being numero 1.“

 Lost in this Breaking News is that the student-athlete himself did not waver nor was bitter about the incident.
 Jon Meachum reminds that history has a history – a backdrop – context – it is multi layered – requiring pursuit of the truth – critical examination and scrutiny.
 History has its counterstories.